yvelikova/axway-open-docs/content/en/docs/container_topics/containers_docker_setup/docker_script_anmimage.md

 ---
-title: Step 5 Create an Admin Node Manager Docker image
+title: Step 5 - Create an Admin Node Manager Docker image
 linkTitle: Step 5 Create an Admin Node Manager Docker image
 date: 2019-09-18
-description: To create an Admin Node Manager Docker image, use the `build_anm_image.py` script.
+description:
 ---
+Use the `build_anm_image.py` script to create an Admin Node Manager Docker image

 ## Admin Node Manager image script options

-You must specify the following as options when using the `build_anm_image.py`
+You must specify the following as options when using the `build_anm_image.py` script:
-script:

 * Domain certificate, private key, and password.
 * User name and password for the administrator user.
 You can use this user name and password to log in to the API Gateway Manager web console.